Mischief III, frequently seen sailing about The Solent, is a fully restored Yonne Design

 The Yonne in Perspective

 The Yonne is one of Harrison Butler's most respected designs, famously described as 'the sports model'; a claim that will chime with those who have seen Craig Nutter's Sabrina racing in The Solent.
 Also based in The Solent are the Yonnes Destina and Mischief III, the latter's restoration winning Classic Boat's 'Restoration of The Year' award in 2012.
 Halloween is based in Strangford Lough, Yonne in Eastbourne, Thalia in Italy and Yarinya in the Netherlands.
-Thule is currently (February 2016) for sale in Rotterdam.
+Thule is currently (July 2018) for sale in Rotterdam and Thalamege is also for sale, but as a project.
+She's ashore in Medemblik, in the Netherlands.
+In July 2018, news broke of a 'forgotten' Yonne called Prunella that sank in Hong Kong in 1953.

 The Yonnes inspire great enthusiasm and loyalty in their custodians and the design has proved to be of enduring merit.
 There is considerable expertese amongst the Association's membership about realising this design and anyone contemplating a restoration or a new build is advised to tap into this.
 I've included below the text published in Yachting World with the design.
 It gives some insight into what Harrison Butler hoped to achieve with his Yonne design.